avaneev/biteopt/README.md

 are used in real-world system that has a certain parameter value precision, a system may leave the "rogue" optimal regime easily).

-To some degree this strategy is immune to noise in the objective function.
+To a small degree this strategy is immune to noise in the objective function.
 While this strategy was designed to be applied to continuous functions, it is also immune to discontinuities to some degree, and it can solve problems that utilize parameter value rounding (integer parameters).
 This strategy can't